 “When my wife passed away, she’d been missing for 24 hours first.
 For those 24 hours I just had to let go.
 I knew that it was not in my hands.
 The search was going on and on and I just said, ‘God, I hand this over, it’s in your hands, and whatever happens, happens.’
 So I blamed God…for not taking care of us.
 You know, I think there’s a fine line between doubting there’s no God, and blaming God.
 If I blame God, I still think there’s a God.
 So I think that my doubting was more blaming.

-“I knew about Jesus and really just the phrase saying ‘the kingdom is within’ and I thought well God is out there and Jesus is out there and only when I came back from India and I really came to that knowing within… the salvation is within—it’s not out there.
+I knew about Jesus and the phrase, ‘the kingdom is within,’ and I thought, ‘Well, God is out there and Jesus is out there.’
+Only when I came back from India did I come to know the salvation is within—it’s not out there.
 That was such a relief for me.
 It was such an opening.
-And then all seeking stopped, because I experienced that peace within, that truth within.
-And I just knew then that that was my truth my God and my faith.
-It’s all within and as well it is in everything but, for me it was owning it within and experiencing it within.
-This God energy, and that includes Jesus energy, it includes Bhagavan and it includes all these people, it includes you and just everything.
-And what a gift.
-That I was able to get in touch with that in this lifetime, what a blessing.
+And then all seeking stopped because I experienced that peace within, that truth within.
+And I just knew then that was my truth, my God, and my faith.
+It’s all within, and as well it is in everything but, for me, it was owning it within and experiencing it within.
+This is God energy—and that includes Jesus energy, it includes Bhagavan [Shiva], and it includes all these people, it includes you and just everything.
+And what a gift I was able to get in touch with that in this lifetime.
+What a blessing.”